Population planning in Singapore: Establishment of the FPPB

-In 1959, the People's Action Party came to power, and in September 1965 the Minister of Health, Yong Nyuk Lin, submitted a white paper to Parliament, recommending a Five-year Mass Family Planning programme that would reduce the birth rate to 20.0 per thousand individuals by 1970.
-This was to become the National Family Programme; in 1966, the Singapore Family Planning and Population Board (SFPPB) had been established based on the findings of the white paper, providing clinical services and public education on family planning.
+In 1959, the People's Action Party came to power in the first election following the granting of Singapore's internal autonomy.
+In September 1965 the Minister of Health, Yong Nyuk Lin, submitted a white paper to Parliament, recommending a Five-year Mass Family Planning programme that would reduce the birth rate to 20.0 per thousand individuals by 1970.
+This initiative became known as the National Family Programme.
+A year later in 1966, the Singapore Family Planning and Population Board (SFPPB) was established based on the findings of the white paper, providing clinical services and public education on family planning.
 Initially allocated a budget of $1 million SGD for the entire programme, the SFPPB faced a resistant population, but eventually serviced over 156,000.
-The Family Planning Association was absorbed into the activities of the SFPPB.
+The Family Planning Association of Singapore was absorbed into the activities of the SFPPB.

-Lee Kuan Yew as first Prime Minister of Singapore held wide sway over the government's social policies before 1990.

-Lee Kuan Yew was recorded in 1967 as believing that "five percent" of a society's population, "who are more than ordinarily endowed physically and mentally," should be allocated the best of a country's limited resources to provide "a catalyst" for that society's progress.
-Such a policy for Singapore would "ensure that Singapore shall maintain its pre-eminent place" in Southeast Asia.
-Similar views shaped education policy and meritocracy in Singapore.

 Stop-at-Two

-In the late 1960s, Singapore was a developing nation and had not yet undergone the demographic transition; though birth rates fell from 1957 to 1970, in 1970, birth rates rose as women who were themselves the product of the postwar baby boom reached maturity.
+In the late 1960s, Singapore was a developing nation and had not yet undergone the demographic transition; though birth rates fell from 1957 to 1970.
+In 1970, birth rates rose as women who were themselves the product of the postwar baby boom reached maturity.
 Fearing that Singapore's growing population might overburden the developing economy, Lee started a vigorous Stop at Two family planning campaign.
 Abortion and sterilisation were legalised in 1970, and women were urged to get sterilised after their second child.

 The government also added a gradually increasing array of incentives and disincentives between 1968 and 1973, penalising parents for having more than two children, raising the per-child costs of each additional child: